Harsha2409/data-engineering-part1-blog/README.md

 6. Employees: Name, Department, Salary, manager
 7. many many more..!

-So, we have atleast six new pipelines now - from data lake to each database.
+So, we have atleast **six new pipelines** now - from data lake to each database.

+Now, let's think of this in terms of oil.

+1. What can be saved directly? hmm... album photos! - all images in another database.
+No processing Required. **One more pipeline.**
+2. Do we need to segregate anything?
+Employees database in different [tables](#) - by department (sales, engineering, support etc) - **Three more pipelines**
+a.
+We can also split these department tables by office - US etc **One more pipeline**